-Superovulation of Smad2DN TX mice generated more cysts than in unstimulated NLM.
+Superovulation of Smad2DN transgenic mice generated more cysts than in unstimulated normal littermates.
 Previous attempts to generate ovarian cancer in mouse models have required multiple genetic insults to produce similar human phenotypes such as papillary epithelium, ascites, and tumors (57-59).
-For example, generation of mice with Ras overexpression in combination with PTEN (phosphatase and tensin homolog) knockout produced far more tumors in vivo than PTEN or Ras genetic changes alone (60).
-Similarly, knockout of p53 produced mice with tumors, but the combination of eliminating p53 and retinoblastoma enhanced the formation of ovarian tumors (58).
-When ovarian surface cells were collected from both rats and mice and passaged in culture multiple times, the cells formed tumors when injected into immunodeficient mice, indicating that several genetic alterations were required for transformation (61, 62).
-In this study, chronic superovulation did not produce significantly more cysts, but the combination of Smad2 phosphorylation-deficient signaling and superovulation did generate significantly more cysts.
+For example, generation of mice with Ras overexpression in combination with PTEN knock-out produced far more tumors in vivo than PTEN or Ras genetic changes alone (60).
+Similarly, knockout of p53 produced mice with tumors but the combination of eliminating p53 and retinoblastoma (Rb) enhanced the formation of ovarian tumors

+When ovarian surface cells were (58). collected from both rats and mice and passaged in culture multiple times the cells formed tumors when injected into immunodeficient mice, indicating that several genetic alterations were required for transformation (61, 62).
+In this study, chronic superovulation did not produce significantly more cysts but the combination Smad2 phosphorylation deficient of signaling and superovulation did generate significantly more cysts.
 Therefore, in mouse models, multiple insults to epithelial cells are required for generating cysts and ovarian cancer.

-The most common form of ovarian cancer in humans is derived from epithelial cells.
-Whether the epithelial cells that generate human cancers are derived from the OSE, the Müllerian system, or the organs that they resemble such as fallopian tubes, endometrium, or cervix is still debated, but many scientists conclude that the OSEs represent a naive cell type capable of differentiating into many morphologically different epithelia (1).
-In Smad2DN mice, the cysts expressed the epithelial marker CK19, CK8, and lack the follicular marker inhibin α (47).
-In addition, other markers to distinguish the OSE from the rete ovarii were investigated and found to not differentiate these two epithelial cells in the mouse using existing antibodies directed against activin βC and calretinin (data not shown) (63, 64).
+The most common form of ovarian cancer in humans is derived from epithelial Whether the epithelial cells that cells. generate human cancers are derived from the OSE, the Müllerian system, or the organs that they resemble such as fallopian tubes, endometrium, or cervix is still debated, but many scientists conclude that the OSE represent a naïve cell type capable of differentiating into many morphologically different epithelia (1).
+In Smad2DN mice, the cysts expressed the epithelial marker CK19, CK8, and lack the follicular marker inhibin alpha (47).
+In addition, other markers to distinguish the OSE from the rete ovarii were investigated and found to not differentiate these two epithelial cells in the mouse using existing antibodies directed against activin $\beta C$ and calretenin (not shown) (63, 64).
 The lack of specific markers makes absolute identification of the cyst origin difficult.
 Interestingly, chronic superovulation tended to generate ovaries with a higher percentage of cysts in the middle similar to previous reports (55).
-Inclusion cysts may garner growth advantages from stromal-derived growth factors that would otherwise be sequestered away from the OSE cells by the tunica albuginea.
-The inflammatory process of ovulation is thought to be a key part of transformation and may contribute more toward cyst formation in the middle of the ovary compared with the hilus.
-Alternatively, ovulation may increase the process of involution at the outer edge of the ovary, increasing the chance that cysts would form away from the hilus or the cysts may move after formation (13).
+Inclusion cysts may garner growth advantages from stromal derived growth factors that would otherwise be sequestered away from the OSE cells by the tunica albuginea.
+The inflammatory process of ovulation is thought to be a key part of transformation and may contribute more toward cyst formation in the middle of the ovarv as compared to the hilus.
+Alternatively, ovulation may increase the process of involution at the outer edge of the ovary increasing the chance that cysts would form away from the hilus or the cysts may move after formation (13).
 However, in this study, the total number of invaginations did not differ significantly with ovulation and seemed more dependent on the overall age of the animal.
-Therefore, chronic superovulation of both CD1 and Smad2DN mice generates epithelial lined inclusion cysts that do not differ in their expression of CK8, activin β C, calretinin, or inhibin α .
+Therefore chronic superovulation of both CD1 and Smad2DN mice generates epithelial lined inclusion cysts that do not differ in their expression of CK8, activin $\beta$ C, calretenein, or inhibin- $\alpha$ .